-If the Synchronization Completed event is displayed and the time is still incorrect, one or more of the servers have incorrect times; see Section 3.2.
+If the Synchronization Completed event is displayed and the time is still incorrect, one or more of the servers have incorrect times; see Section 3.2, "A Server System's Clock is Incorrect".
 If a different event is displayed, see the following list of events and actions.

-- Insufficient Resources Detected: Allocate more virtual memory to the system. - System Errors Detected: Follow the recommended user action described in the supplemental error message.
+- Insufficient Resources Detected: Allocate more virtual memory to the system. - System Errors Detected: Follow the recommended user action described in the supplemental error message. - Too Few Servers Detected: Lower the servers required setting or add servers to the network.

-- Too Few Servers Detected: Lower the servers required setting or add servers to the network. - Server Not Responding: See Section 3.3 and Section 3.4.
+• Server Not Responding: See Section 3.3, "Local Servers are Unavailable or Unresponsive" and Section 3.4, "Global Servers are Unavailable or Unresponsive".